Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Media library files are migrated as content item assets to the [content hub](https://docs.kentico.com/x/barWCQ) into a content folder `<site_name>/<library_folder>`.
 All assets are created in the default language of the respective site.
 Migrated assets are created as content items of a *Legacy media file* content type (code name `Legacy.Mediafile`) created by the tool.

+You can [configure the tool](#convert-attachments-and-media-library-files-to-media-libraries-instead-of-content-item-assets) to migrate media libraries as media libraries to the target instance.

 #### Attachments

 Attachment files are migrated as content item assets to the [content hub](https://docs.kentico.com/x/barWCQ) into a content folder `<site_name>/__Attachments`.
 Assets are created in the specified language if the language is available (e.g., attachments of pages).
 Migrated assets are created as content items of a *Legacy attachment* content type (code name `Legacy.Attachment`) created by the tool.

+You can [configure the tool](#convert-attachments-and-media-library-files-to-media-libraries-instead-of-content-item-assets) to migrate attachments as media libraries to the target instance.

 #### Forms